-In separate bowl, whip eggs.
+In separate bowl, whip pasteurized eggs.
 Add sugar and vanilla and whip vigorously.
-Add in chocolate mixture and whip again until fully combined.
+Add in chocolate mixture and heavy cream, and whip again until fully combined.

 Pour into 4-quart canister of ice cream maker.
 This should fill to about 2/3 - 3/4 full.
 DON'T OVERFILL or ice cream can't expand, and you will be left with only a sweet cream.

 Place canister into ice cream maker, and layer ice and rock salt all around canister.
 Fill all the way to the top of barrel and start.

 As ice melts, continue adding more ice and rock salt.
 When you see ice cream rising to the top of the canister, and ice cream maker starts to slow down, the ice cream should be done.
 This process may take anywhere from one to two hours.
 If ice cream is still too soft, continue to churn.